AI vs. Human Paintings? Deciphering Public Interactions and Perceptions towards AI-Generated Paintings on TikTok: Data and Methodology

 In our preliminary survey, we discovered that paintings on TikTok are presented in two formats: short videos and image-text videos.
 In short videos, many creators share their motivation for creating, record the creative process, or provide step-by-step painting tutorials.
-In these videos, user engagement is influenced by many factors unrelated to the artwork itself, such as the creator's voice and behavior, the video's length, etc.~\cite{yang2022science}, which means that it is difficult to capture people's actual attitudes towards the two types of paintings from these videos.
-Therefore, we selected image-text videos as our experimental objectives, which are similar to PPT format and contain only images and text.
+In these videos, user engagement is influenced by many factors unrelated to the artwork itself, such as the creator's voice and behavior, the video's length, etc.~\cite{yang2022science}, which means that it is difficult to capture people's actual attitudes toward the two types of paintings from these videos.
+Therefore, we selected image-text videos as our experimental objectives, which are similar to PowerPoint format and contain only images and text.
 Users swipe left or right to switch between images in the video.
 In this kind of video, creators act more as sharers than narrators, only sharing their creations or AI-generated paintings.
-Thus, user engagement depends entirely on their understanding and feelings towards the artwork, unaffected by the creator's value output.
+Thus, user engagement depends mainly on their understanding and feelings towards the artwork, unaffected by the creator's value output.
 Therefore, choosing image-text videos for comparative analysis perfectly aligns with our research theme, making our experimental results more scientific and reliable.

-Fig.\ref{fig2} a shows the initial steps for video collection and preprocessing.
 We created a new account on the TikTok video-sharing social media platform specifically for this study.
-By searching for tags related to AIGP and human paintings on TikTok, such as ``Stable diffusion'', ``Midjourney'', ``AI paintings'', ``Procreate'' and ``SAI'' and scraping the web, we selected 2667 AI-labeled image-text videos and 1729 human painting image-text videos as of November 15, 2023.
-Considering videos with low views might not be representative, and some creators might restrict comment permissions, we excluded videos with fewer than 10k views, irrelevant content to the painting, and less than five comments.
-This refined our dataset to 778 AIGP videos and 935 human painting videos.
-To avoid favors or bias from users toward specific creators and repetitive Paintings, we adopted the same-author avoidance principle, ensuring no more than five works from the same author in our sample and excluding videos with repetitive Paintings within the Painting.
-Finally, after filtering based on these basic rules, we obtained 207 AIGP image-text videos and 210 human painting image-text videos.
+By searching for tags related to AIGP and human paintings on TikTok, such as ``Stable Diffusion'', ``Midjourney'', ``AI paintings'', ``Procreate'', and ``SAI'', and by scraping the web, we selected 2,667 AI-labeled image-text videos and 1,729 human painting image-text videos as of November 15, 2023.
+The selection of these search terms was guided by their direct relevance to the intersection of AI technology and digital art creation.
+They encompass both the AI tools used to generate art and the platforms where such art is further refined or utilized, ensuring a comprehensive exploration of public interactions and perceptions related to AI-generated paintings.